 The written Qualifications Examination serves as the university-required "Qualifications Evaluation" as defined in the Graduate Studies catalog.
 PhD students must pass the written Qualifications Examination as the first step toward full PhD candidacy.
 The examination is offered each summer, in June, to allow for grading and faculty review such that students will have results before the July 4th holiday each year.
-All full-time PhD students are expected to sit for the examination after their first year of study, with the option to retake the exam the following year if the exam is not passed the first time.
+All full-time PhD students are expected to sit for the examination after their first year of study, with the option to retake the exam the following year if the exam failed the first time.

 This one-day written exam will consist of problems stemming from the five first-year core courses and aims to test theoretical and methodological foundations of the course materials.
 The exam is 6 hours and is closed book/notes.
-Because the exam is offered only once a year, PhD students who do not pass the exam and elect to take it a second time have the opportunity to take two additional semesters of course work between examinations.